saxonnicholls/stl-topological-sorting/README.md

 # Design

 To the extent that the DAG represents a set of constraints on the sorting of the container, we cleanly seperate the constraints from the contents of the container.
+For instance, if a Key is included in the DAG but not in the container, it is not included in the sort.
 This is deliberate.

 # Ongoing work